OpenAiTx/OpenAiTx/projects/pat-jj/s3/README-en.md

 ```bash
 bash scripts/evaluation/run.sh
 ```

+## Q&A
+### Customized Data?
+If you want to test s3 on your own corpus/dataset, you can refer to this commit to see what you need to do to build your own pipeline: [commit 8420538](https://github.com/pat-jj/s3/commit/8420538836febbe59d5bcbe41187f16908c9c36c)

+### Reproducing Results?
+Several developers have already successfully reproduced our results.
+If you have questions or encounter any issues, feel free to [open an issue](https://github.com/pat-jj/s3/issues) — we’re happy to provide hands-on guidance (see [this example](https://github.com/pat-jj/s3/issues/20)).

+Although reproducing the model yourself is straightforward — and we actually **recommend training from scratch**, since evaluation is often much more time-consuming than training — we also provide a reference checkpoint: [s3-8-3-3-20steps](https://huggingface.co/pat-jj/s3-8-3-3-20steps), trained in about one hour.

 ## Acknowledgement
 We would like to thank the following projects:
 [verl](https://github.com/volcengine/verl), [RAGEN](https://github.com/RAGEN-AI/RAGEN), [Search-R1](https://github.com/PeterGriffinJin/Search-R1), [DeepRetrieval](https://github.com/pat-jj/DeepRetrieval), [PySerini](https://github.com/castorini/pySerini).

 ## Citation
 ```bibtex
 @article{jiang2025s3,
   title={s3: You Don't Need That Much Data to Train a Search Agent via RL},